 - Do not cook eggs in the shell.
 Steam builds up inside the shell and it may explode from pressure.
 Shelled hard-cooked eggs should be sliced or cut up before reheating in the microwave oven.
 You may hard-poach eggs for salads and casseroles. - Pop popcorn only in special microwave poppers, following manufacturer's directions.
 Do not use oil unless specified by the manufacturer, or heat longer than recommended.
 Never pop popcorn in paper bags or glass utensils. - Do not heat oil or fat for deep-frying.
 The temperature of the oil cannot be controlled and it may overheat. - 5.
 Do not attempt to can in the microwave oven as it requires prolonged high temperatures. - 6.
-Do not operate the oven empty.
+Do not operate the oven empty. - Remove wire twist-ties from bags before placing in oven.

 This oven uses a microprocessor, the electronic brain that provides a wide variety of cooking programs which could not be achieved by conventional control methods.
 The operation of the oven is controlled by touching the appropriate pads arranged on the surface of the control panel, figure 11-6.
-The lighted digital readout will display the cooking time, convection temperature, memory or time of day, and indicators show the variable cooking setting or cooking function you have programmed.
+The lighted digital readout will display the cooking time, convection temperature, sensor or compu-cook setting, or time of day, and indicators show the variable cooking setting or cooking function you have programmed.